Kautz-Uible Economics Institute

 - Annual domestic and international travel by undergraduate and graduate student groups;

-- The Kautz-Uible Women in Economics Initiative, which provides scholarships and mentoring to female economics students;
+- The Kautz-Uible Women in Economics Initiative, which provides scholarships and mentoring to economics students;

 - The Kautz-Uible Research Initiative, which provides faculty-supervised research opportunities to undergraduate students;